 One mistake I see companies make is to assume that the opposite of direct response marketing is brand marketing — in other words, that non-direct response marketing is by definition qualitative, subjective, and driven by some “creative person’s” whims rather than performance.
 But performance marketing is an organizational mentality, and it manifests in many forms.
 Just because a campaign isn’t direct response doesn’t mean it’s not a form of performance marketing.

 And this is where the concept of attribution on mobile begins to whither as marketers diversify away from direct response.
-TV, influencer, out of home, et al can all be integrated into performance marketing machinery with an eye toward profit at the unit level.
+TV, influencer, out-of-home, etc. can all be integrated into performance marketing machinery with an eye toward profit at the unit level.
 But this is difficult; it requires building a top-down model of a company’s marketing schema that incorporates 1) uncertainty and 2) statistical robustness.
 And these channels aren’t attributable: the outcome of these campaigns, while capable of being evaluated broadly, can’t be specifically measured at the level of the individual user.
-Modeling this is difficult: it requires comfort with uncertainty and the ability to use variability as a source of improvement in a system similar to what Nassim Nicholas Taleb describes as anti-fragile.
+Modeling this is no trivial task: it requires comfort with uncertainty and the ability to use variability as a source of improvement.

 Direct response marketing is operational; performance marketing is strategic.
 A common refrain among user acquisition managers is that they “measure everything” and “test everything,” which is fine within the realm of direct response but unrealistic in non-direct response performance marketing.
 When nothing can be measured (attributed) but there’s lots of money to be made in a big market, how is a business built?
 That’s the next big question that mobile marketers need to be able to answer.